 Located in Cotai, Broadway Macau is situated in a less crowded part of it.
-Thanks to that, it has a breathable atmosphere, away from all the hustle and bustle of shopping, traffic jams and casinos.
-It has one of Macau’s few al fresco areas, offering both an array of more than 20 different restaurants and a pedestrian area which is both family-friendly and enjoyable till the late hours!
+Thanks to that, it has a breathable atmosphere, away from all the hustle and bustle of shopping, traffic jams, and casinos.
+It has one of Macau’s few alfresco areas, offering both an array of more than 20 different restaurants and a pedestrian area which is both family-friendly and enjoyable till the late hours!
 There aren’t many night markets in the city, so Broadway Macau has become a great alternative.
-If you are looking for a fun time with your family while enjoying a tasty meal, or a place to relax while drinking some beer or whisky–plus a free ride home!–this spot is the answer to the question “Where to tonight?”.
+If you are looking for a fun time with your family while enjoying a tasty meal, or a place to relax while drinking some beer or whiskey–plus a free ride home–this spot is the answer to the question “Where to tonight?”.
+Here’s a short guide on how to maximize your experience at Broadway Macau:

 Family time: Treat for Everyone